K.Flay: 2014–2015: Life as a Dog

 In late April 2014, K.Flay announced the release of her album Life as a Dog, by offering fans the ability to pre-order via PledgeMusic, reaching 196 percent of her initial goal.
 She wanted the project to be "DIY [and] self-motivated".
-It was recorded and produced in New York City, Los Angeles and San Francisco, with the final mix produced at San Francisco's Different Fur.
+It was recorded and produced in New York City, Los Angeles, and San Francisco, with the final mix produced at San Francisco's Different Fur.

 Life as a Dog was released independently on June 10, 2014.
-The album reached No. 14 on the Billboard Rap Albums chart No. 2 on the Billboard Heatseekers Albums chart.
-K.Flay toured extensively once the album was released, including headlining a tour and joining tours with AWOLNATION, Third Eye Blind and Dashboard Confessional in 2014.
-In 2014 and 2015 she toured Germany, France and other European countries.
+The album reached No. 14 on the Billboard Rap Albums chart and No. 2 on the Billboard Heatseekers Albums chart.
+K.Flay toured extensively once the album was released, including headlining a tour and joining tours with AWOLNATION, Third Eye Blind, and Dashboard Confessional in 2014.
+In 2014 and 2015 she toured Germany, France, and other European countries.

 K.Flay also performed on the Warped Tour in 2014, saying that it "was almost like an exercise in becoming a better performer".

 In 2015, K.Flay collaborated with Louis the Child on their song "It's Strange".
 The single was praised by Taylor Swift, who added "It's Strange" as one of her "Songs That Will Make Life Awesome" list and was featured on the FIFA 16 soundtrack.
 The song peaked at number 38 on the Billboard Hot Dance/Electronic Songs chart.

 2016–2018: Crush Me and Every Where Is Some Where

 On March 25, 2016, K.Flay released her single "FML".

 Later that year, K.Flay announced she had signed to Interscope Records as the first artist signed to Dan Reynolds' Night Street Records imprint.
-Her EP Crush Me was released 10 days later on August 19.
-The EP's song "Blood in the Cut" appeared on the soundtrack for XXX: Return of Xander Cage, Netflix's original series "Peaky Blinders", as well as BoJack Horseman (season 4, episode 6), and in a 2017 NFL promo commercial drive.
+Her first release was the EP Crush Me, with the song "Blood in the Cut" appearing on the soundtrack for XXX: Return of Xander Cage, Netflix's original series "Peaky Blinders", as well as BoJack Horseman (season 4, episode 6), and in a 2017 NFL promo commercial drive.

 K.Flay's album Every Where Is Some Where was released on April 7, 2017.
-The album's first single, "High Enough", was released in March 2017.
+The album's third single, "High Enough", was released in March 2017.
 She was the opening act for the North American and European legs of Imagine Dragons' Evolve Tour.
 In September 2017, Flay released the book Crush Me, a compilation of notes received from fans.

 At the 60th Annual Grammy Awards, "Blood in the Cut" received a nomination for Best Rock Song and Every Where Is Some Where was nominated for Best Engineered Album, Non-Classical.